nuneb/HackerSchoolDemo/README.md

 Data input is done by another BNI member on a weekly basis and stored on Google Docs.

 The program takes data collected on a weekly basis for performance measurement by person name, by week they were a member, and gives us a scorecard for that person.

+All names have been changed to protect identities.

 A negative score means they are behind and a positive score means they are ahead by that amount.